seemueller-io/toak/README.md

 ### Contribution Guidelines

-- Follow Node.js best practices
+- Write TypeScript code following the project's style
 - Include appropriate error handling
 - Add documentation for new features
-- Include tests for new functionality (this project needs a suite)
+- Include tests for new functionality
 - Update the README for significant changes

 ## License